a-lud/gene_capture/README.md

 This pipeline requires Python and a few of its libraries.
 I've included an example of how to install this pipeline in a contained environment below with all required software.

+Run the following on the head node of Phoenix.

 ```
 $ module load Anaconda3/5.0.1
 $ conda create -n geneCapture_env argparse pandas mosdepth trimmomatic bwa fastqc